openvinotoolkit/nncf/examples/classification/README.md

 ```
 To validate an FP32 model checkpoint, make sure the compression algorithm settings are empty in the configuration file or `pretrained=True` is set.

+**WARNING**: The samples use `torch.load` functionality for checkpoint loading which, in turn, uses pickle facilities by default which are known to be vulnerable to arbitrary code execution attacks. **Only load the data you trust**

 #### Export Compressed Model

 To export trained model to the ONNX format, use the following command: